SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 This class demonstrates a practical application of AI in enhancing developer tools, specifically in automating text-related tasks within an IDE.

-# generic\DictationAction.kt
+# generic\VoiceToTextAction.kt

-The `DictationAction` class is designed to facilitate speech-to-text functionality within an IDE, leveraging audio recording and processing to convert spoken words into text.
+The `VoiceToTextAction` class is designed to facilitate speech-to-text functionality within an IDE, leveraging audio recording and processing to convert spoken words into text.
 This process involves capturing audio, processing it for clarity, and then converting the audio into text which is inserted at the current caret position or replaces the selected text in the editor.
 A significant part of this functionality revolves around the management and use of a "prompt" text, which is crucial for understanding and documenting how the dictation action operates.

 #### Prompt Text Configuration and Logic